bparanj/crystal/electronics/book/basics/coulombs-law.md

 2. Designing capacitors and other charge-storage devices.
 3. Understanding atomic and molecular interactions where electrostatic forces are significant.

-Coulomb's Law is fundamental in electrostatics, forming the basis for understanding electric fields, potentials, and forces in electronic and physical systems.
+Coulomb's Law forms the basis for understanding electric fields, potentials, and forces in electronic and physical systems.